List of active Canadian military aircraft: Boeing P-8A Poseidon

 November 30, 2023 - Canada finalized a government-to-government agreement with the US government for the acquisition of up to 16 P-8A Poseidon aircraft for the RCAF.
 Fourteen multi-mission aircraft will be procured, with options for up to two additional.

 Airbus CC-330 Husky (A330-200) MRTT

 In 2022, two ex-Kuwait Airways Airbus A330-200 were selected to be converted as Airbus A330 MRTT to replace the CC-150 Polaris.
 The two aircraft will arrive in winter 2023 and converted by Airbus Defence and Space (mainly in Spain and repainted in France).
 On June 19, 2023 a contract was awarded for the acquisition of nine CC-330 Husky aircraft (mix of 4 new and 5 used A330-200), associated equipment, integrated logistic support elements, training simulator(s), and sustainment.

+Bombardier Global 6500

+In December 2025, the Government announced the purchase of 6 Bombardier Global 6500 to replace the C-144 Challenger fleet, with the first aircraft delivered in summer 2027.